supercollider/supercollider.github.io/development/building-raspberrypi.md

 requirements
 --
-* raspberry pi 2 model b
+* raspberry pi 2 or 3
-* sd card with [2015-11-21-raspbian-jessie.img](https://www.raspberrypi.org/downloads/) or newer raspbian jessie (note: not jessie-lite)
+* sd card with [2016-03-18-raspbian-jessie.img](https://www.raspberrypi.org/downloads/) or newer raspbian jessie (note: not jessie-lite)
 * router with ethernet internet connection for the rpi
 * screen, mouse and keyboard (although you can also do it all via ssh)
 * optional: usb soundcard with headphones or speakers connected